jwcroppe/terraform-provider-ibm-examples/simple-vm-ssh/README.md

 1. Clone this Git repository
 2. [Download and configure](https://github.com/IBM-Cloud/terraform-provider-ibm) the IBM Cloud Terraform provider
-3. Obtain your [IBM Cloud API key](https://cloud.ibm.com) (needed for the next step)
+3. Obtain your [IBM Cloud API key](https://cloud.ibm.com) (needed for step #5)
+4. [Upload your public SSH key](https://cloud.ibm.com/vpc/compute/sshKeys) to IBM Cloud (the ID is needed for step #5)
-4. Update the variables.tfvars file to suit your needs
+5. Update the variables.tfvars file to suit your needs

 Next, you can run the example by invoking...